AdobeDocs/journey-optimizer-learn.sv-SE/help/challenges/summer-collection-announcement-challenge.md

 Resultat:

-* Ämnesraden ska vara: Louise, nya Luma-samlingen är här!
+* Subject line should read: Louise, the new Luma collection is here!

 **E-postmeddelande nr 2 - Luma Men&#39;s Collection**